-The Security Council would not benefit either from an extension of nonpermanent seats and, subsequently, from a widened influence of the General Assembly's majority on the Council.
-The politicization of the General Assembly, which reached its climax in the 1970s, seriously deteriorated the constitutional climate at the United Nations and encouraged gross violations of the UN Charter.
+The Security Council would not benefit either from an extension of non-permanent seats and, subsequently, from an increased influence of the General Assembly's majority on the Council.
+The politicization of the General Assembly, which reached its climax in the 1970s, saw a serious deterioration in the constitutional climate at the United Nations and encouraged gross violations of the UN Charter.
 Besides violation of Article 12 (mentioned above), the activism of some member states at the General Assembly and other UN bodies caused further erosion of the UN Charter.
-The attempts made by Iran in 1982 to exclude the Israeli Delegation from the UN, despite the absence of such recommendation from the Security Council, was an infraction of Articles 5 and 6 of the Charter.
-General Assembly Resolution 3210 (XXIX) of October 14, 1974, inviting the PLO to participate in the deliberations of the General Assembly, and Resolution 3237 (XXIX) of November 22, 1974, granting the PLO the status of observer, constituted a departure from a well-established practice of the Assembly, namely that non-governmental representatives could be heard only in the Assembly's committees and that only States may be granted the status of observer.23 Following these two resolutions, both the Economic and Social Council (ECOSOC) and the Economic Commission for Western Asia (ECWA) invited the PLO to participate in their deliberations, thus violating their own Rules of Procedure and amending their status against the opinion of the Secretariat's Legal Department.24 It is thus difficult to escape the logical conclusion reached by Professor Yehuda Blum: "The 'uniqueness' of the PLO's status has been attained ... through a long series of systematic and deliberate violations of the relevant provisions of the Charter and of the rules of procedure of the various organs, as well as of long-standing practice and established custom."25
+The attempts made by Iran in 1982 to exclude the Israeli Delegation from the UN, despite the absence of such a recommendation from the Security Council, was an infraction of Articles 5 and 6 of the Charter, General Assembly Resolution 3210 (XXIX) of 14 October 1974, inviting the PLO to participate in the deliberations of the General Assembly, and Resolution 3237 (XXIX) of 22 November 1974, granting the PLO observer status, constituted a departure from a well-established practice of the Assembly, namely that non-governmental representatives could be heard only in the Assembly's committees and that only States could be granted the status of observer.22 Following these two resolutions, both the Economic and Social Council (ECOSOC) and the Economic Commission for Western Asia (ECWA) invited the PLO to participate in their deliberations, thus violating their own Rules of Procedure and amending their status against the opinion of the Secretariat's Legal Department.23 It is thus difficult to escape the logical conclusion reached by Professor Yehuda Blum: 'The "uniqueness" of the PLO's status has been attained ... through a long series of systematic and deliberate violations of the relevant provisions of the Charter and of the rules of procedure of the various organs, as well as of long-standing practice and established custom.'24

 The Security Council itself was not totally immune from this wave of institutionalized illegalism.
-On January 12, 1976, the Security Council met to discuss the Middle-East problem, in conformity with Resolution 381 of November 30, 1975, and invited the PLO to participate in the debate, although the provisional Rules of Procedure of the Council provide only for member states of the Organization to enjoy such treatment.
-Thus, as Leo Gross pointed out: "The unprincipled majoritarianism of the Soviet and Third World blocs which all too often has come to prevail in the Assembly has found a second home in the Security Council."
-Enlarging the Security Council would make this "second home" homier for those countries whose doubtful practices have caused a serious erosion of the UN Charter.
+On 12 January 1976, the Security Council met to discuss the Middle East problem, in conformity with Resolution 381 of 30 November 1975, and invited the PLO to participate in the debate, although the provisional Rules of Procedure of the Council provide only for member states of the Organization to enjoy such treatment.
+Thus, as Leo Gross pointed out: 'The unprincipled majoritarianism of the Soviet and Third World blocs, which all too often has come to prevail in the Assembly, has found a second home in the Security Council.'
+Enlarging the Security Council would make this 'second home' more accomodating for those countries whose doubtful practices have caused serious erosion of the UN Charter.
 Such a reform would therefore serve the interests of certain member states, but it is hard to see how it would serve the interests of the UN.